TEDx Talk

 Such vital medical information could save a life when time is of the essence.

-- which is Jerry Seinfeld's least favourite episode for how they ignorantly handled someone in a medical emergency -
+- which is Jerry Seinfeld's least favourite episode for how they ignorantly handled someone in a medical emergency - would have had a different, more aware, scene with an appropriate stroke-smart (+ stroke-survivor-sensitive) ending.
+Far better jokes too!

-would have had a different, more aware, scene with an appropriate stroke smart (and stroke survivor sensitive) ending.
+- which is Jerry Seinfeld's least favourite episode for how they ignorantly handled someone in a medical emergency - would have had a different, more aware, scene with an appropriate stroke-smart (+ stroke-survivor-sensitive) ending.
 Far better jokes too!

 Time lost = brain lost!